pigbearhsien/chainote/README.md

 ## **Introduction**

-Chain Note is a privacy-focused diary app that securely uploads entries to the blockchain, ensuring they're never lost.
+Chain Note is a diary app that enables users to write diary entries and store them on the blockchain, ensuring they're never lost.

 ## Demo